 “A good friend of mine with whom I had many conversations before he decided to go, he was of this opinion that we ought to go and fight from within.
 He stayed in the forces about a year or eighteen months and they accused him of working against the state and he was executed…. many, many were sent to concentration camps” (Mr Z, Sheffield, quoted in “War, Resettlement, rooting and ageing: An oral history study of Polish Emigres in Britain” by Michelle Winslow)

-The Polish Resettlement Corps was established in May 1946 and the 1947 Polish Resettlement Act followed, allowing Poles to enter some workplaces, have some education and support.
+The Polish Resettlement Corps was established in May 1946 and the 1947 Polish Resettlement Act followed, allowing Poles to enter some workplaces, access to education and support.
 It didn’t take long for Poles to settle down, though still with an eye on their suitcases as they felt war could start any day with the Soviet Union.

 Myths about invitation

-Myths still abound about the invitation of Polish troops in 1946.
-When I worked at the Ministry of Defence, organising a NATO conference, my boss, despite being a decent man, would often say that the Poles always wanted special treatment and how they had in fact been invited to the Victory Parade.
+Myths still abound over the invitation of Polish troops in 1946.
+When I worked at the Ministry of Defence, my Navy boss, despite being a decent man, would often say that the Poles always wanted special treatment and how they had in fact been invited to the Victory Parade.
 This isn’t quite true.
-Initially forces from Poland were invited to come, rather than those stationed in the UK, but they were apparently told by Moscow not to accept the invitation.
+Initially forces from Poland were invited to come, rather than those stationed in the UK, but they were apparently instructed by Moscow not to accept the invitation.
 “Have you lost all sense of decency and gratitude?” commented Air Marshal Sir Philip Joubert at the time.
-After complaints in Parliament and from the RAF that the Polish soldiers in the UK were not invited, a small group of pilots who had taken part in the Battle of Britain were finally sent an invitation.
+After complaints in Parliament and from the RAF that the Polish soldiers in the UK had not been invited, a small group of pilots who had taken part in the Battle of Britain were finally sent an invitation.
 They declined as so many of their colleagues in the Army and Navy had been ignored.
 You can only guess at the feelings of our soldiers, my grandfathers and all the Poles scattered across the UK in various camps, knowing this event was taking part and they were not being recognised for their efforts.
-In addition the hopelessness of losing their homeland to communism.
+In addition to the hopelessness of losing their homeland to communism, a regime they were all too familiar with.

 So the day of 8 June 1946 dawned in London without any Pole in attendance.
 There are also myths about the Victory Parade being a British and Commonwealth event, with only representatives of foreign forces who fought alongside Britain invited.
 However let’s remember that these representatives took part in the event and Polish forces whether at home or under British command, had fought since the first day of the war in 1939.